 The adverse event that led to the pause in administering the J&J vaccine is very rare, occurring at a rate of about 7 per 1 million vaccinated women between 18 and 49 years old.
 For women 50 years and older and men of all ages, this adverse event is even more rare.

 For three weeks after receiving the J&J vaccine, be on the lookout for possible symptoms of a blood clot with low platelets.

 Seek medical care right away if you develop one or more of these symptoms.

-All members of the UA community are encouraged to roll up their sleeves and get vaccinated.
+UA encourages everyone to roll up their sleeve and get vaccinated.